 - Select where to save your new schedule.
 Finally, click the “Save” button.

-Still not interested in creating your own excel template?
-Download a free, customizable and easy-to-edit employee shift schedule template in excel format HERE.
+Still not interested in creating your own excel schedule template?
+Download a free, customizable and easy-to-edit employee shift planning schedule template in excel format HERE.

 Now you have a completed, professional-looking schedule that you can email to your employees or print as a hard copy to place on noticeboards.
 Creating new employee schedules is as easy as copying the original you just created and updating the copy with new details.